-The Training Management Team (TMT) was transitioned into the Workforce Innovation Team (WIT) just prior to the reporting period of this APSR (June 26, 2020).
-The WIT is comprised of the DCFS-FPO, the child welfare regions, University of Nevada, Las Vegas (UNLV), and the University of Nevada, Reno (UNR) who work collaboratively to manage and improve the child welfare training delivery system.
-The meeting occurs once or twice per month depending on the activities and needs.
-The DCFS FPO Chief responsible for overseeing the work of the WIT is also the CFSP/PIP Coordinator who provides a feedback loop on matters related to the quality improvement case reviews QICR, CFSP, and PIP activities.
-Additionally, WIT members participate on PIP Collaborative Implementation teams.
+The Workforce Innovation Team (WIT) is comprised of the DCFS-FPO, the child welfare jurisdictions, University of Nevada, Las Vegas (UNLV), and the University of Nevada, Reno (UNR), who work collaboratively to manage and improve the child welfare training delivery system.
+The meeting occurs once per month.
+The DCFS FPO Chief is responsible for overseeing the work of the WIT and is also the CFSP/PIP Coordinator who provides a feedback loop on matters related to the CFSR, QICR, CFSP, and PIP activities.

-This collaborative team is charged with guiding and implementing the Coach NV model adopted from the Atlantic Coast Child Welfare Implementation model.
-Coordination between the child welfare regions and the Nevada Partnership for Training is supported by the Capacity Building Center for States Integrated Capacity Building Plan.
-The purpose of this intensive project is to implement the coaching model in the three regions of the state.
+This collaborative team is charged with addressing the training needs of the child welfare workforce statewide, as well as guiding and implementing the Coach NV model adopted from the Atlantic Coast Child Welfare Implementation model.
+Coordination between the child welfare regions and the Nevada Partnership for Training is supported by the Capacity Building Center for States Integrated Capacity Building work plan.
+The purpose of this intensive project is to implement the coaching model in the three regions of the state and has shifted focus from implementation to sustainability and fidelity.